Skip to content

 1

-/bin/bash -c "$(curl -fsSL func.guance.com/sidecar-download)" -- --arch=aarch64
+/bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)" -- --arch=aarch64

-2.1.2 Manual Download of Resource Files
+2.1.2 Manual Download Resource Files

-# Content Filename x86_64 Architecture aarch64 Architecture
+# Content File Name x86_64 Architecture aarch64 Architecture

-1 Sidecar Binary Program dataflux-func-sidecar.tar.gz Download Download
+1 Sidecar Binary dataflux-func-sidecar.tar.gz Download Download

-2 Sidecar Service Configuration File dataflux-func-sidecar.service Download Download
+2 Sidecar Service Config dataflux-func-sidecar.service Download Download

-3 Sidecar Installation Script run-sidecar.sh Download Download
+3 Sidecar Install Script run-sidecar.sh Download Download

-4 Version Information version Download Download
+4 Version Info version Download Download

-2.1.3 Use the Included Script to Execute the Installation
+2.1.3 Use the Included Script to Install

 Sidecar does not support Mac.
 Please copy it to a Linux system before running the installation.